MaxHalford/maxhalford.github.io/content/blog/efficient-data-transformation.md

 I haven't found an easy way to do this with dbt.
 I found this [tip](https://discourse.getdbt.com/t/tips-and-tricks-about-working-with-dbt/287/2) from the dbt forums about how to feed edited views -- and optionally their dependencies -- to the `dbt run` command.
 There's also this [gist](https://gist.github.com/jtalmi/c6265c8a17120cfb150c97512cb68aa6) that does something similar.
 However, I haven't found a way to switch the target dataset dynamically.

 I did stumble on dbt's [stateful selection](https://docs.getdbt.com/reference/node-selection/syntax#stateful-selection) documentation, but I don't see a straightforward way to use it in this context.
 Even the dbt docs [admit](https://docs.getdbt.com/reference/node-selection/methods#the-state-method) state selection is complicated.
-There's a comprehensive example [here](https://docs.getdbt.com/blog/slim-ci-cd-with-bitbucket-pipelines), but it feels rather cumbersome to have to store/download artifacts from a previous run.
+There's a comprehensive example [here](https://docs.getdbt.com/blog/slim-ci-cd-with-bitbucket-pipelines), but it feels rather cumbersome to have to store/load artifacts from a previous run.

 We've implemented a minimalist dbt-like tool at Carbonfact called [lea](https://github.com/carbonfact/lea).
-Many people have told me that we're crazy and just stick to dbt.
+Many people have told me that we're crazy and should just stick to dbt.
 They're probably right.
 But dbt boils the ocean, and we only need a subset of its features.
 It's also a great learning experience, and allows us to experiment with new ideas.

 Here is what our CI/CD looks like with lea: